thecoshman/thecoshman.github.com/_posts/rest/2013-12-02-VerbsNounsAdjectives.markdown

 Idempotent methods are 'those that have the property of idempotence', which seem like the specification is saying "hot things are hot".
 In laymen's terms, idempotent methods would be ones that you can apply repeatedly without the effect changing.
-Again, GET is a good example, no matter how many times you GET a single resource, the result is the same.
+Again, GET is a good example, no matter how many times you GET a single resource, the result is the same (dynamic sites, such as a forum can muddy this up).
 DELETE is also considered idempotent, obviously you can only delete a resource once, but think not of the action of deleting, but the effect of a resource no longer existing.
 According to the specification it is possible, though I do struggle think how, that a series of idempotent requests is not itself idempotent.

-For the sake of brevity and keeping focused on the methods them selves, I will refrain from talking about all the other things that a server could respond with, like authentication requests.
+For the sake of brevity and keeping focused on the methods themselves, I will refrain from talking about all the other things that a server could respond with, like authentication requests.

 ### GET